Drug Delivery and Nanomedicine

 A minimum of a 2:1 honours degree, or international equivalent, in:

-- an MBBS/BDS degree.
+- or an MBBS/BDS degree

 This programme accepts both medical and dental students wishing to take a master's degree as an intercalation.
 You will need to have successfully completed your third or fourth year of study.

 Practical laboratory work experience is desirable, although not essential.
+The modules you can study may depend on your academic background.

 Months of entry